RiggedToExplode/prop.js/README.md

 Prop.js is meant to be used in a browser environment, but should function in any environment that uses the same Canvas API as standard browsers.

 ### The Wiki
 Prop.js is documented using GitHub's wiki pages.
-Follow the link at the top of the page to go to the wiki, and you can find a reference page for every class and module listed in the sidebar on the right.
+[Go there](https://github.com/RiggedToExplode/prop.js/wiki) to find a list of reference pages for every class and module in the framework.
 Complex examples and a tutorial are coming soon.

 ### The Base Framework
 The first step in any propject utilizing Prop.js is to download the base framework from this repository.
 The release versions of Prop.js are minified and commited to `prop.js` under the root directory.
 Download and include this file in your project (with the use of `<script>` tags, most likely), and you have all you need to get started with the base Prop.js framework!